By Masud Wadan, for Veterans Today

 For the time being, Pakistan is in extreme need of Pashtun leaders, politicians and, in general, public support.

-Posted by GPD on February 8, 2016, With 376 Reads Filed under Government & Politics.
+Posted by GPD on February 8, 2016, With 380 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.